-The deviation |g_C - g| between Capon's estimator and the true coefficient vector results in 30.2 nT or 14.7%, respectively, for the optimal diagonal loading parameter.
-When the magnetic field data are evaluated at an ensemble of data points with a distance of 0.2 R_M from Mercury's surface this deviation is of the same order (Toepfer et al., 2020).
-Since the underlying model neglects the external parts and only the internal parts are considered, the coefficients g1/2 and h1/2 show large deviations to the implemented coefficients.
-Extending the underlying model by a parameterization of the external parts of the magnetic field data are evaluated in at some distance above Mercury's surface.
-In principle, one can analyze also the external field, if some model is adopted.
+The deviation $|\mathbf{g}{\rm C} - \mathbf{g}|$ between Capon's estimator and the true coefficient vector results in 30.2 nT or 14.7%, respectively, for the optimal diagonal loading parameter.
+When the magnetic field data are evaluated at an ensemble of data points at a distance of 0.2 $R{\rm M}$ from Mercury's surface this deviation is of the same order (Toepfer et al., 2020).
+Since the underlying model neglects the external parts and only the internal parts are considered, the coefficients g_2^1 and h_2^1 show large deviations from the implemented coefficients.
+Extending the underlying model by a parameterization of the external parts of the magnetic field improves Capon's estimator, especially when the magnetic field data are evaluated at some distance above Mercury's surface.
+In principle, one can also analyze the external field if some model is adopted.

-Discussion of Capon's method 6
+6 Discussion of Capon's method

-Capon's method has formerly been applied to the analysis of waves.
-Thus, the existing derivations treat the non-parameterized parts of the field v as Gaussian noise, so that v and the measurement noise n are of the same character (Motschmann et al., 1996)
+Capon's method has been previously applied to the analysis of waves.
+Thus, the existing derivations treat the nonparameterized parts of the field v as Gaussian noise so that v and the measurement noise n are of the same character (Motschmann et al., 1996).

-.
 Considering the analysis of planetary magnetic fields this assumption is indefensible.
-For example, the external parts of 360 the field are systematic noise and cannot be modeled by a Gaussian distribution.
-When the non-parameterized parts are Gaussian, i.e. $\langle v \rangle = 0$, the truncation of these parts by the filter matrix $\mathbf{w}^{\dagger} \langle v \rangle = 0$ (cf. Eq.
+For example, the external parts of the field are systematic noise and cannot be modeled by a Gaussian distribution.
+When the non-parameterized parts are Gaussian, i.e., $\langle \boldsymbol{v} \rangle = 0$, the truncation of these parts by the filter matrix $\mathbf{w}^{\dagger} \langle \mathbf{v} \rangle = 0$ (see Eq.
 27) is fulfilled trivially, which reduces the terms within the derivation and the estimation of the diagonal loading parameter.
-Therefore, the above presented mathematical foundations generalize the previous derivations of Capon's method and transist into the derivation presented by 365 Motschmann et al. (1996) for the special case of $\langle \boldsymbol{v} \rangle = 0$.
+Therefore, the mathematical foundations presented above generalize the previous derivations of Capon's method and transist into the derivation presented by Motschmann et al. (1996) for the special case of $\langle \boldsymbol{v} \rangle = 0$.

-As already mentioned in the introduction (Sec.
+As already mentioned in the Introduction (Sect.
 1), Capon's method can be regarded from several mathematical perspectives.
-Within the derivation presented above, the output power P, which is defined as the trace of the coefficient (covariance) matrix is minimized with respect to the filter matrix w, subject to the distortionless contraint $\mathbf{w}^{\dagger}\mathbf{H} = \mathbf{I}$.
-This procedure corresponds

-- 370 with the name Minimum Variance Distortionless Response Estimator (MVDR), since P contains the variance of the model coefficients.
-Narita (2019) showed, that Capon's estimator can also be derived by treating Capon's method as a special case of the maximum likelihood estimator by regarding the likehood function as nearly Gaussian (particularly around the peak of the likelhood function).
-As discussed in Sec.
+Within the derivation presented above, the output power P, which is defined as the trace of the coefficient (covariance) matrix, is minimized with respect to the filter matrix w, subject to the distortionless constraint $\mathbf{w}^{\dagger}\mathbf{H} = \mathbf{I}$.
+This procedure corresponds to the name minimum variance distortionless response estimator (MVDR), since P contains the variance of the model coefficients.
+Narita (2019) showed that Capon's estimator can also be derived by treating Capon's method as a special case of the maximum likelihood estimator by regarding the likelihood function as nearly Gaussian (particularly around the peak of the likelihood function).
+As discussed in Sect.
 5, Capon's method can also be interpreted as a special case of the weighted least square fit.
-This illustrates, that the several existing inversion methods for linear inverse problems are connected with each other - 375 and are not as different as they seem to be at first appearance.
+This illustrates that the several existing inversion methods for linear inverse problems are connected to each other and are not as different as they seem to be at first appearance.